 • =1st with Georgiev at CIS - Serie Master 2010

-• In September 2010, Shirov won the Shanghai Masters (2010) preliminary tournament in Shanghai to qualify, along with Kramnik, for the Bilbao Masters (2010) to meet Carlsen and Anand.
+• In September 2010, Shirov won the Shanghai Masters (2010) preliminary tournament in Shanghai to qualify, along with Kramnik, for the Grand Slam Chess Final (2010) to meet Carlsen and Anand.
 There he scored -2 =4, placing 4th.

 • 1st at the 3rd International GM round-robin tournament in Lublin, Poland, the III Lublin Union Memorial 2011 with a score of 5/7